wuyuntao/jquery-autosuggest/README.md

 Use a `function` returning an `array` if you want to define dynamic builder of a list of items.
 The structure of this list must be the same as described for an `array`.

 Use a `string` if you want to load the data asynchronously via AJAX.
-Eventually, in that case you want to override the option `retrieveComplete` to match the specification of a data array.
+Eventually, in that case you want to override the option `afterRequest` to match the specification of a data array.

 ### `options`

 * **ajaxOptions**: *object (type : 'get', dataType : 'json' by default)* - Defines the configuration options which will be applied to **$.ajax** when using Ajax on search.

+* **onAjaxRequestAlways**: *deferred callback function* (deferred chaining of jQuery) - Defines a callback which will be called regardless of the response.

+* **onAjaxRequestDone**: *deferred callback function* (deferred chaining of jQuery) - Defines a callback which will be called when the response succeeded.

+* **onAjaxRequestFail**: *deferred callback function* (deferred chaining of jQuery) - Defines a callback which will be called when the response failed.

 * **asHtmlID**: *string (false by default)* - Enables you to specify your own custom ID that will be appended to the top level AutoSuggest UL element's ID name.
 Otherwise it will default to using a random ID.
 Example: id="CUSTOM_ID".
 This is also applies to the hidden input filed that holds all of the selected values.
 Example: id="as-values-CUSTOM_ID"